-For the production of our 100% handmade baby alpaca sweaters we work together with two families in Cusco.
+For the production of our 100% handmade baby alpaca sweaters we work together with three families in Cusco.
 Ruben’s family is one of them.

 Ruben is the manager for the entire production of our alpaca sweaters.
 Together with his wife Isabelle and his mother-in-law Antonia, Ruben takes care of every single step in our production: from the finishing of our designs, knitting the pieces, sewing the pieces together, sewing the threads, washing, two days drying, ironing, to the quality check.
 These manual processes can take several weeks or even a few months of work.

 In Ruben’s workshop only traditional knitting machines are used which are very similar to the craft of his parents and their ancestors.

 However, since Ruben is an innovator through and through (he likes to talk about himself as a technician) he has found a solution to allow traditional knitting machines to communicate with his computer via a cable.
 Ruben can thus create the designs on the computer in “Paint” and transfer them directly to the knitting machines.

 This way, the knitters get the information which needles they have to cover with which thread via a small display directly on the knitting machine.
 A small innovation which leads to a big saving of time.

 “I currently have four knitting machines in my workshop.
 Of course, I could use industrial machines and produce much more in a short time, but then I wouldn’t be creating jobs for my family and community.
 Furthermore, I would contribute to the loss of the traditional craftsmanship of my parents and ancestors.”